CarInsurance.com Insights

 Rita Available Now

-A driver with a history of traffic violations pays $622 more annually in West Virginia than an individual with a clean driving record.
+In West Virginia, drivers with a history of such violations typically pay $622 more annually than drivers with clean records.

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference